 Children injured in automobile accidents require special attention because of the inherent deficit of a child’s ability to understand their body and articulate their symptoms to their parents and doctors.
 While some injuries are objectively clear to an observer, such as a broken arm or leg, as well as clear to the child in terms of the pain levels experienced, other injuries tend to fly a bit more below the radar.

 Children might suffer from physical or mental injuries that are not necessarily immediately observable by either the child, nor even the child’s parents or doctors.
 Soft tissue injuries are physical injuries that both do not always have symptoms when they are incurred.
-Your child, or you, might feel fine at the scene of an automobile collision, but might become more symptomatic, with muscle soreness, over the days following the collision or other injury causing event.
-Harder to detect still are mental injuries relating to the fear / anxiety or worse, injuries caused by the same type of physical forces that can cause soft tissue injuries can also cause traumatic brain injuries.
+Your child, or you, might feel fine at the scene of an automobile collision, but might become more symptomatic, with muscle soreness, over the days following the collision or other injury-causing events.
+Harder to detect still are mental injuries relating to the fear, anxiety or worse, injuries caused by the same type of physical forces that can cause soft tissue injuries can also cause traumatic brain injuries.
 There is no requirement that a loss of consciousness occur in order for a person to suffer a traumatic brain injury.

 This website has extensive discussions throughout regarding Traumatic Brain Injuries.
-For more information on what to look for if you have a concern about your child, please click here.
+For more information on what to look for if you have a concern about your child, please click here and contact an experienced attorney.
 When attempting to discuss these symptoms with your child or other loved one, it is important to remember that the injured person is often not fully aware of their symptoms.
-Because the main symptoms can be things like word finding difficulty, short term memory loss and emotional liability, these types of symptoms are often first notice by someone outside of the injured person – the objective person – while not always sorted out by the affected person, the subjective experience clouding what the prior norm was for the brain inured party.
+Because the main symptoms can be things like word-finding difficulty, short term memory loss and emotional liability, these types of symptoms are often first noticed by someone outside of the injured person – the objective person – while not always sorted out by the affected person, the subjective experience clouding what the prior norm was for the brain-injured party.
 Prompt care should always be sought for a suspected traumatic brain injury (or any other suspected injury), both for the patient’s medical well-being, but also to help with any resulting legal claim.
-An insurance company will likely use any delay in obtaining care as an argument that the injury was either not caused by the accident at issue or doesn’t exist at all due to failure to properly diagnose at a stage close in time to the injury causing event.
+An insurance company will likely use any delay in obtaining care as an argument that the injury was either not caused by the accident at issue or doesn’t exist at all due to failure to properly diagnose at a stage close in time to the injury-causing event.

-Wiener and Lambka makes children’s cases a special priority and we do so at a discounted attorney fee to make sure that innocent children injured due to someone else’s negligence are completely compensated for their injuries and disruption of their lives.
+Wiener & Lambka attorneys make children’s cases a special priority and we do so at a discounted attorney fee to make sure that innocent children injured due to someone else’s negligence are completely compensated for their injuries and disruption of their lives.

 Cases involving Caretaking of children include daycares and other general caretaker negligence.
 The wrongful acts can be as simple as an unreasonable decision that leaves a child open to an injury or even a conscious decision to intentionally harm a child.
 Failure to supervise employees in a caretaker setting – a daycare, a hospital, a school, all can give rise to harm to children and a resulting legal claim.
 Wiener and Lambka PS offers free consultations where you can discuss your legal concerns in an open and free manner, without any obligation to hire us as attorneys.
 We are happy to discuss your legal concerns about your child.